rhempel/fixitinfirmware/posts/next-steps-for-jira-requirements-and-tests.rst

 I'm going to skip the steps where we make an actual Python class library and a pytest suite for it.
 Let's assume for now that we have these in place and need to upload a successful test run.

-We will start with the `Xray execution result formats`_ page and choose the simplest format for now - the `Xray JSON Format`_.
+We are using Xray Cloud, which only supports the `Xray JSON Format`_.
+The Server and DataCenter installs support many other formats, but we will stick with Xray JSON for flexibility.

 The minimal JSON file for uploading a test execution result looks like this: